Oslandia/pyris/README.md

 ## Launch the Web App

+First, download the few CSS & JavaScript dependencies with a `bower install` (just a Bootstrap and jQuery).

-Specify the path to the YAML configuration file.
+The, specify the path to the YAML configuration file.
 Don't forget to set the user/password for the database access.

 `export PYRIS_APP_SETTINGS=/path/to/app.yml`